-IMPORTANT INFORMATION THAT SHOULD BE CONSIDERED BEFORE INVESTING IN THE CORONATION GLOBAL MANAGED FUND
+IMPORTANT INFORMATION THAT SHOULD BE CONSIDERED BEFORE INVESTING IN THE CORONATION GLOBAL MANAGED [ZAR] FEEDER FUND

-The Global Managed Fund should be considered a medium- to long-term investment.
+The Global Managed [ZAR] Feeder Fund should be considered a medium- to long-term investment.
 The value of units may go down as well as up, and therefore Coronation does not make any guarantees with respect to the protection of capital or returns.
 Past performance is not necessarily an indication of future performance.
-The top 10 holdings are reflected on a look-through basis.
 The fund is mandated to invest up to 100% of its portfolio into foreign securities and may as a result be exposed to macroeconomic, settlement, political, tax, reporting or illiquidity risk factors that may be different to similar investments in the South African markets.
 Fluctuations or movements in exchange rates may cause the value of underlying investments to go up or down.
-Coronation reserves the right to close the fund to new investors if we deem it necessary to limit further inflows in order for it to be managed in accordance with its mandate.
+A feeder fund invests in a single fund of a collective investment scheme, which levies its own charges and could result in a higher fee structure for the feeder fund.
+The top 10 holdings are reflected on a look-through basis.
+Coronation Management Company (RF) (Pty) Ltd is a Collective Investment Schemes Manager approved by the Financial Sector Conduct Authority in terms of the Collective Investment Schemes Control Act.
+Portfolio managed by Coronation Investment Management International (Pty) Ltd (FSP45646), an authorised financial services provider.
+The Management Company reserves the right to close the fund to new investors if we deem it necessary to limit further inflows in order for it to be managed in accordance with its mandate.
 Unit trusts are allowed to engage in scrip lending and borrowing.
-Coronation Global Fund Managers (Ireland) Limited is authorised in Ireland and regulated by the Central Bank of Ireland.
-The fund is approved under Section 65 of the Collective Investment Schemes Control Act by the Financial Sector Conduct Authority of South Africa.
-Portfolio managed by Coronation Investment Management International (Pty) Ltd (FSP45646), an authorised financial services provider.
+Standard Chartered has been appointed as trustees for the fund (www.sc.com/za; 011-2176600).
+Coronation is a full member of the Association for Savings & Investment SA (ASISA).